De Hems

 De Hems is a café, pub and oyster-house in the Chinatown area of London just off Shaftesbury Avenue.
-It made its name purveying oysters and now sells beers from the Low countries such as Grolsch and Heineken with Dutch food such as bitterballen and frikandellen.
+It made its name purveying oysters and now sells beers from the Low Countries such as Grolsch and Heineken with Dutch food such as bitterballen and frikandellen.

-It is on the site of the Horse & Dolphin coaching inn which was built in 1685 and had been owned by bare-knuckle boxer Bill 'The Black Terror' Richmond in the early 19th century.
+It is on the site of the Horse & Dolphin coaching inn which was built in 1685.
 This was rebuilt in 1890 by the accomplished pub architects, Saville and Martin, for the publican, Mr Crimmen.
 It was renamed The Macclesfield, being in Macclesfield Street, and was soon leased by a retired Dutch sea captain called "Papa" De Hem who ran it as an oyster-house, charging a shilling and fourpence ha'penny for a serving.